condwanaland/A-Sky-Full-of-Data/content/post/2021-08-15-a-quieter-scrobbler/index.md

 The new version of scrobbler will still print its progress indicators, but will no longer emit your authentication details.

+I also fixed a broken link, and made some internal changes to comply with the devel version of R.

 Thats all for this release - hopefully later ones will have some more features.